Skip to main content

 Ior<E, A>Left contains value of type EYes, using Both

 The second approach is describing errors as part of the computation context of the function.
 In that case the ability to finish with logical failures is represented by having Raise<E> be part of the context or scope of the function.
-Kotlin offers two choices here: we can use an extension receiver or using the more modern context receivers.
+Kotlin offers two choices here: we can use an extension receiver, and in the future we may use context parameters.

 // Raise<UserNotFound> is extension receiver